find your perfect LLM program

 Master of Laws: an opportunity to specialise

 For graduates in law, an LLM is an opportunity for in-depth study and exploration of areas of law you may have found intriguing when doing your LLB.
-Pinpointing your focus in such a way may be helpful when the time comes to choose the right firm or chambers to apply to for a training contract or pupillage, as you can concentrate on the organisations that have strong practice areas in or around your LLM specialism.
+Pinpointing your focus in such a way may be helpful when the time comes to choose the right firm or chambers to apply to for a training contract or pupillage, as you can concentrate on the organisations that have strong practice areas in or around your LLM specialism or dissertation area .

 While studying an LLM you will interact with academics that have years of experience not only lecturing but also, in some cases, advising policy makers in your chosen field.
-Many universities invite legal practitioners as guest lecturers and organise opportunities for students to attend industry events, with all this meaning that you gain exposure to the thinking and practices that contribute to shaping your area of specialism.
+Many universities invite legal practitioners as guest lecturers and organise opportunities for students to attend industry events, this will enable you to gain exposure to the thinking and practices that contribute to shaping your area of specialism.

 Build on your experience and develop your skills

 A postgraduate law degree may not be the obvious choice if you aren’t actually planning a legal career, however it is a qualification that is respected by employers for the skills it imparts in negotiation, critical analysis, research, persuasive writing and speaking.
 With an LLM program comes an understanding of the link between business issues and public policy, as well as the ability to sift through masses of complex information to extract what is relevant.

 You may not even plan to submit any job applications after your postgraduate studies; perhaps you’re entrepreneurially minded and can see yourself setting up a consultancy business.
 But even if you are your own boss, you are in fact still ‘employed’ by your clients who will consider your qualifications alongside your competence and professional achievements.
 So although you may have no intention of ever arguing a position in court or advocating on a client’s behalf, whether you seek a career in government, politics or as an entrepreneur, a law degree is widely recognised for the professional training it provides